 Anisa is working on her third film on the hajj pilgrimage.
 She'll be taking a crew to Mecca and Medina for WGBH (PBS)

-to shoot a film for the upcoming six-part series "Sacred Journeys," slated for broadcast in the Spring of 2014.
+to shoot a film for the upcoming six-part series "Sacred Journeys," slated for broadcast on December 23, 2014.

 In October, 2013 Anisa Mehdi returns to Mecca to direct her third film on Hajj, this time for a six-part PBS series called "Sacred Journeys."